7 Useful Modulation Effects Tips

-It would be unlikely to find a fair comparison to modulation effects in nature.
-For example, the flanging effect could be described as a “jet plane” passing by, and that would be the closest comparison.
-Effects such as flanger, phaser, chorus, or ring modulation fall into the category of special effects.
-This is because the mentioned effects are quite noticeable, and in most cases, they are radically changing the audio signal processed by them.
+It would be unlikely to find a fair comparison to natural modulation effects.
+For example, the flanging effect could be described as a "jet plane" passing by, which would be the closest comparison.
+Effects such as flanger, phaser, chorus, or ring modulation fall into the special effects category.
+This is because the mentioned effects are pretty noticeable, and in most cases, they radically change the audio signal they process.
 Their influence can be more or less obvious, but this depends on your taste.
-In any case, these effects provide a totally new dimension of sound, and in the next seven tips, I will show you how to use them creatively.
+In any case, these effects provide a new dimension of sound, and in the following seven tips, I will show you how to use them creatively.

 1. Tempo Sync

-If you find yourself using phaser or a flanger effect, be sure to enable tempo sync ( most of these effects offer that option ).
-This will enable you to create an awesome cyclic pattern that could span over 8 bars or more and even introduce a gradual uplifting feeling to the track.
+If you use a phaser or a flanger effect, enable tempo sync ( most of these effects offer that option ).
+This will allow you to create an excellent cyclic pattern spanning over 8 bars or more and even introduce a gradual uplifting feeling to the track.

 2. Ring Modulation

-It could be interesting to add a bit of ring modulation to your bass-line, but since ring modulation can be a rather extreme effect, try to keep its wet balance closer to a minimum.
-Therefore you will create a nice backing layer with some additional harmonics.
+Adding a bit of ring modulation to your bass line could be interesting, but since ring modulation can be a rather extreme effect, try to keep its wet balance closer to a minimum.
+Therefore, you will create a nice backing layer with some additional harmonics.

 3. Add Compression

-Many of the modulation effects, especially ring modulators or phasers, can cause peaking on some parts of the sequenced or single sound on which they are applied to.
-This is happening because they mostly don’t operate in the static regime, but rather a cyclic one, controlled by the LFO.
+Many modulation effects, especially ring modulators or phasers, can cause peaking on some parts of the sequenced or single sound on which they are applied.
+This happens because they mainly don't operate in the static regime but rather a cyclic one controlled by the LFO.
 You could avoid those peaks by placing a compressor effect right after the modulation effect in the effect chain.

 4. Cautious Placement

 Modulation effects are usually changing the sense of presence.
 In addition to this, they are known for altering the space and size.
-You should take caution on what you are placing them.
-If you put them on lead elements in your tracks, most likely they will decrease the energy of it.
+It would be best to take caution on what you place them.
+If you put them on lead elements in your tracks, they will most likely decrease their energy.

 5. Softening with Phasing

-Phaser effect can be aimed at taming the harsh frequencies.
+The phaser effect can be aimed at taming the harsh frequencies.
 This is an excellent application for this effect.
-A subtle touch of phasing on the guitar or on the lead synths can soften them up so they fit more nicely in the mix.
+A subtle touch of phasing on the guitar or the lead synths can soften them so they fit more nicely in the mix.

 6. Crank the Feedback

-If you feel your flanging effect sounds too subtle, try cranking up the feedback parameter.
-This will result in intensifying of that impressive whooshing effect which sounds so nice and unworldly.
+If your flanging effect sounds too subtle, try cranking up the feedback parameter.
+This will intensify that impressive whooshing effect, which sounds lovely and unworldly.

 7. Stereo Chorus

-Chorus effect can be used as an excellent stereo widening tool.
-You could try placing the affected signal on the left and unaffected signal on the right.
+The chorus effect can be used as an excellent stereo-widening tool.
+You could try placing the affected signal on the left and the unaffected signal on the right.
 This will create a wide stereo image that will work great in your mix.